VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Training examples

 \section{Training examples}

 To validate this simulator, we present three cases of training vision-based flight policies: (1) learning to land, (2) learning to navigate in a cluttered environment, and (3) learning to cross the narrow gap cooperatively.
-We use reinforcement learning to train end-to-end models for controlling the drones using the vision inputs.
-To focus on training efficiency rather than the algorithms themselves, we employ PPO \cite{schulman2017proximal} from stable-baselines3\cite{raffin2021stable} (SB3) for its outstanding capability to handle high-dimensional observations The backbone architecture of the policy network follows the standard design in SB3 , as shown in \reffig{fig:netArchitecture}, with modifications to enhance its adaptability across various tasks.

-The image feature extractor is a conventional neural network that comprises three layers.
-Each layer includes a convolutional layer, an activation function, and a max pooling operation, followed by a linear layer with 128 units.
-The convolutional layers have kernel sizes of 5, 3, and 3, with channel counts of 6, 12, and 18.
-Each max pooling operation uses a kernel size of 2.
-The target extractor, state extractor, and swarm extractor are all multilayer perceptrons (MLPs) with two linear layers, having 128 and 64 units.
-The action net and value net are also MLPs, with two linear layers of 64 units.
-All activation functions are ReLU.
-This architecture has been parameterized, making it convenient to fine-tune.
+We use reinforcement learning to train end-to-end models for controlling the drones using vision inputs.
+To focus on training efficiency rather than the algorithms themselves, we employ PPO \cite{schulman2017proximal} from stable-baselines3\cite{raffin2021stable} (SB3) for its outstanding capability to handle high-dimensional observations.
+The backbone architecture of the policy network follows the standard design in SB3, as shown in \reffig{fig:netArchitecture}, with modifications to enhance its adaptability across various tasks.
 The action type in all the examples is CTBR.
 The quadrotor takes its full state (position, orientation, linear velocity, angular velocity), visual image, and target as observations.
-Most of the training hyper-parameters are set to default values.
-Detailed settings, the reward, done, and observation functions are provided in the source code.
+Most of the hyper-parameters of PPO are set to default values.
+Detailed settings, the network architecture, the reward, done, and observation functions are provided in the source code.